wp-plugins/design-approval-system/readme.txt

 == Description ==
 See [full documentaion](http://www.slickremix.com/design-approval-system-docs/).
 Approved designs get a STAR on the Project Board, and Clients signature is recorded to the database.
 Check out the [Project Board](http://www.slickremix.com/docs/how-to-setup-the-project-board).
 Clients, projects, & designs are organized on one page + Clients can login to see there designs!
 View [Live Example](http://www.slickremix.com/project-board/).

+NOTE: We realize the videos show outdated wordpress admin areas and we will be making updates soon.
+But rest assured our plugin still works and is even better now than the videos portray, however they are still informative to see quickly how our system works.
+That is the reason they are still here.
+Even better we do have a nice walkthrough when you activate our plugin to help you get setup quickly.

 Here's a quick look at our [Design Approval System](http://youtu.be/1CtzTrPuc1A):
 [youtube http://www.youtube.com/watch?v=1CtzTrPuc1A]